ivioje/HNGx-stage3/README.md

 # Image Gallery App

 Welcome to the Fototeca!
 This web application allows users to browse, search, and reorder images.
-Users have to be authenticate to access the app.
+Users have to be authenticated to access the app.

 ## Features